Common cybersecurity threats for e-commerce businesses

 Malware is malicious software that cybercriminals insert into your web pages or web files once they’ve accessed your site.
 Hackers then use this malware to steal your sensitive corporate data, including your customers’ personal information.
 Malware can also redirect your web pages to other sites and insert pop-up ads onto your site.

-This is a type of malware that prevents you from accessing your devices and corporate data.
-The ransomware displays a message on your devices demanding payment before allowing you to access your files.
+Ransomware is a type of malware that prevents you from accessing your devices and corporate data.
+It displays a message on your devices demanding payment before allowing you to access your files.
 The most common means of ransomware infection are phishing emails containing malicious attachments, website pop-up advertisements, and visiting a compromised website.

 Protecting your e-commerce business